-Dawes/Redman criteria should not be used during induction of labour
+Dawes/Redman criteria should not be used during induction of labour in the presence of uterine activity.

 Dawes/Redman criteria can be used for a fetal gestation of 26+0 onwards until the woman is in labour.
 Prior to that gestation, auscultation with a Pinard Stethoscope or Sonicaid is appropriate.